JulienBernard3383279/pico-rectangle/README.md

 Switches/buttons will have two pins.
 Connect one of them to Ground (daisy chaining advised) and the other to a Pico GPIO pin following the mapping shown in the images above.

+Note that all "button" pin mappings can be modified later on using the runtime remapping feature, but the GameCube Data line can't and must be connected to GP28.

 ### Troubleshooting

 Console mode/B/R don't work -> Did you connect pin 33 to ground ?